Students living in

 Therefore, accommodation occuppied by eligible full-time International students living only with their

 dependants, should be exempt from Council Tax.
 In this situation

 a copy of the Dependent's visa should be sent to the Local Authority

 We recommend you read the UKCISA

-Tax and international students'.
+Tax for international students.

 Essex English Language Programme